 Carol Freeman has a PhD from the University of Tasmania with a background in literature, history and the new field of animal studies in the Humanities.
-Her writing often connects art, science and history in innovative and provocative ways and has appeared in a wide range of publications—from journals and books, to online exhibitions, catalogues and magazine.
-She is currently a regular contributor to Tasmania 40 South.
+Her writing often connects art, science and history in innovative and provocative ways and has appeared in a wide range of publications—from journals and books, to online exhibitions, catalogues and magazines.
+She is currently a regular contributor to Forty South Tasmania.

 Paper Tiger: How Pictures Shaped the Thylacine (40 South, 2014)